anubhutivyas/RL/docs/tutorials-examples/tutorials/sft-tutorial.md

 - ✅ **Evaluation**: Assessing model performance and quality
 - ✅ **Best Practices**: Proven techniques for successful SFT

-You're now ready to apply SFT to your own projects and explore more advanced techniques like DPO and GRPO!
+You're now ready to apply SFT to your own projects and explore more advanced techniques like DPO and GRPO.